ropensci/RNeXML/inst/doc/pubs/manuscript.md

 Why RNeXML?

-* Why NeXML -- because Nexus standard isn't a standard.
-Developers extend it arbitrarily to meet their needs, making it incompatible <!-- with? -->.
-For example, Nexus cannot represent horizontal gene transfer, ambiguous use of symbols, cannot be extended reliably, and there is no way to validate that it is proper Nexus.
+* Why NeXML -- because NEXUS standard isn't a standard.
+Developers extend it arbitrarily to meet their needs, yielding mutually incompatible dialects.
+For example, NEXUS cannot represent horizontal gene transfer, ambiguous use of symbols, cannot be extended reliably, and there is no way to validate that it is proper NEXUS.
 NeXML addresses all of these problems [Vos _et al._ 2012] with a state-of-the-art data management format.

 * Why RNeXML: Huge ecosystem of phylogenetics packages.
 (1) Read NeXML.
-All would benefit by being able to read NeXML, both as a robust standard free of the pitfalls of Nexus, and more importantly, as a much richer source of data thanks to its extendable annotation model.
+All would benefit by being able to read NeXML, both as a robust standard free of the pitfalls of NEXUS, and more importantly, as a much richer source of data thanks to its extendable annotation model.
 (2) Write NeXML.
 R packages and R users add rich information to the phylogenies they work with, but need a platform independent data exchange format to